 Sergio Armando Gutierrez holds a PhD in Computer Science from Universidad Nacional de Colombia, Medellíın (2018).
 He is currently a Postdoctoral Research Fellow at Universidad de Antioquia, former research lecturer at Universidad Autónoma Latinoamericana and Universidad de Medellín, and previously he has been also part time lecturer at Universidad de San Buenaventura and Universidad Nacional de Colombia.
 His research interests include Computer Networks, Security in Computer Networks, Data Center Networks, Software Defined Networks and Programmable Data Planes and application of Pattern Recognition and Machine Learning to Computer Networks.
 His google scholar profile can be found here.

-Adrian Lara is a Full Professor at the Computer Science Department of the University of Costa Rica.
+Dr. Adrian Lara is a professor with the Computer Science Department of the University of Costa Rica.
 He received his Ph.
-D. degree in Computer Science from the University of Nebraska in 2015.
-He teaches systems courses such as operating systems and communication networks and his research areas include network security, software-defined networking, IoT and machine learning.
-His Google Scholar profile is available here.
+D. from the University of Nebraska-Lincoln in 2016.
+His research areas include programmable networks and smart buildings.

 FRIDAY, MAY 12th 2023

 TU3: Recent Advances in Data Engineering for Telecommunication Networks

 Speakers and presenters: